-Status of Project: The average water level decreased by 0.27' from 2020.
-The extremely high chlorides across the site showed substantial decreases in the northern part of the site and near Recovery Well RW-3.
-MW-314 towards the north-central area reversed a 4000 mg/L increase in 2020 back to similar historical values.
-All the monitoring wells surrounding RW-3 showed lower chlorides this year.
-KCC was running the RW-3 well at the time of sampling, which would affect the chloride levels near the recovery well.
-KCC Physically and chemically cleaned the well casings at RW-1, RW-2, and RW-5 in 2021.
-KCC installed new submersible pumps in each of the wells.
-Personnel have been running the system in cycles changing recovery wells weekly and on weekends.
-RW-3 was the central recovery well ran throughout 2020 but now is run on a planned schedule.
-As of October 2021, RW-1 had chloride levels of 5,000 mg/L, RW-2 was 6,000 mg/L, and RW-3 was field-tested at 12,000 mg/L. Due to all recovery wells pulling high volumes of fluid during use, the aquifers coning may be the reason behind the lower values than past years.
+Status of Project: The extremely high chlorides across the site showed some decreases in the northeastern, eastern and part of the site and near Recovery Well RW-3.
+MW-401, which is historically the highest levels of chlorides was down by 3,250 mg/L since 2021.
+MW-201 towards the north-central area increased by 1,750 mg/L. MW-801 along the western area near RW-4/5 increased by 700 mg/L over the last year, but monitoring wells south along the western tree line fell.
+Some decreases where as much as 1,150 mg/L. KCC was running the RW-3 well at the sampling time, which would affect the chloride levels near the recovery well.
+Personnel has been running the system in cycles changing recovery wells weekly and on weekends.
+RW-3 was the central recovery well that ran throughout 2020 but is now running on a planned schedule.
+As of October 2022, RW-1 had chloride levels of 6,500 mg/L, RW-2 was 5,200 mg/L, and RW-3 was at 13,500 mg/L.

-Meter readings show that the Galva remedial system had recovered 23,589,400 gallons (561,652 bbls) in 2021 of brine-impacted water as of October 1st, 2021.
-In addition, KCC has worked this year with geochemical consultants allowing them to test recovery fluids with new products that inhibit iron scale formation in the system.
-Testing showed positive results, and KCC is researching the feasibility of utilizing a chemical program to proactively control the scaling issues in the system.
+KCC Galva remedial system meter readings show that the system had recovered 18,517,300 gallons (440888.1 bbls or 56.82751 Acre-feet), of brine-impacted water as of October 1st, 2022.
+If current recovery continues KCC projects that the system with withdraw a total of 24,689,733 gallons (587,850 bbls or 75.77001 acre-feet) of brine water by December 31st, 2022.
+In addition, KCC has worked the last two years with geochemical consultants to test recovery fluids with new products that inhibit iron scale formation in the system.
+Testing showed positive results, and KCC is researching the feasibility of utilizing a chemical program to control the scaling issues in the system proactively.

 The Galva PWS#3 well was tested and showed the impaction of benzene, naphthalene, and other hydrocarbons in late 2020.
 KDHE opened an investigation, including sampling all of KCC monitoring wells and performing geoprobe borings to find a source of the contamination.
 As of the time of this report, results have been inconclusive.
-KDHE has approached KCC regarding sampling the KCC recovery wells and, with analytical testing and results, possibly plan a water treatment facility to supply water to the city of Galva.
-KCC is actively assisting when possible regarding the work currently underway by KDHE.
+The City of Galva and KDHE are currently working to perform more local geoprobe borings surrounding PWS-3 as well as installing new Piezometers near the KCC's RW-1 and RW-2.
+These Piezometers will be utilized for and investigation into high levels of arsenic that has naturally entered the local groundwater.
+KCC is actively assisting when possible regarding the work currently underway by KDHE/City of Galva.
+KCC had the local oil and gas operators pressure test their leases up gradient of the PWS#3 for leaks to help in the investigation.
+All oil and gas lead lines within one half of a mile up-gradient successfully passed these tests.